T-thread/hello-world/.github/pull_request_template.md

 - [ ] The IAR project compiles with no significant warnings
 - [ ] The Simulator compiles with no significant warnings
 - [ ] Verify with developer (chat/email) that unit testing has been completed
-- [ ] Check if code liceneses are still valid
+- [ ] Check if code licenses are still valid
 - [ ] Check if API keys are still valid for greater than one year
 - [ ] Static analysis results contain no high severity warnings (View analysis in Team City)